felixlinker/tamarin-workshop/ex3/OAuth.md

 ### Client Types

-OAuth assumes clients capable of maintaining the confidentiality of shared secrets.
+This specification assumes clients capable of maintaining the confidentiality of shared secrets.

 ### Client Identifier

 The authorization server issues the registered client a client identifier -- a unique string representing the registration information provided by the client.
 The client identifier is not a secret; it is exposed to the end-user and MUST NOT be used alone for client authentication.
 The client identifier is unique to the authorization server.

-The client identifier string size is left undefined by this specification.
-The client should avoid making assumptions about the identifier size.
-The authorization server SHOULD document the size of any identifier it issues.

 ### Client Authentication